Theater in Chicago: History

 The young settlement of Chicago in 1834 saw its first commercial production by a fire eater and ventriloquist, Mr. Brown.
 In 1837, the first resident theater company, the short-lived Chicago Theater, opened in the Sauganash Hotel.
 One of the players was then a boy named Joseph Jefferson, who grew to become a very successful comedic actor.
 Chicago's main theater prize, the Joseph Jefferson award, is named after this pioneer.
-New theaters, including Rice's Theater, owned by an empresario and future mayor, and McVicker's Theater began booking nationally prominent acts beginning in the late 1840s.
+New theaters, including Rice's Theater, owned by John Blake Rice, a future mayor, and McVicker's Theater began booking nationally prominent acts beginning in the late 1840s.
 After the devastation of the Great Chicago Fire of 1871, Scottish-American producer David Henderson gave Chicago a national theater reputation at his Opera House and other theaters.
 Lively foreign-language theaters patronised by new immigrants also sprang up.

 Hull House, the social settlement house of Chicago, had from the 1890s a theatre program under Laura Dainty Pelham which performed the Chicago premiers of numerous of the new plays of Galsworthy, Ibsen, and George Bernard Shaw.
-In 1912 Maurice Browne founded the Little Theater in Chicago, crediting Pelham's Hull House influence.
+In 1912, Ellen Van Volkenburg and Maurice Browne founded the Chicago Little Theatre, crediting Pelham's Hull House influence.
 This, along with the founding of the Toy Theatre in Boston the same year, is credited with starting the American Little Theatre Movement.
-The troupes that are commonly regarded as having started the postwar stage renaissance were The Second City, Steppenwolf Theatre Company, St. Nicholas Theatre Company (founded by playwright David Mamet and actor William H. Macy) and The Goodman Theatre.
+A postwar stage renaissance emerged via the Hull House through efforts by Viola Spolin and Robert Sickinger.
+From this an indigenous Chicago style of ensemble theater arose, with examples including The Second City, Steppenwolf Theatre Company, St. Nicholas Theatre Company (founded by playwright David Mamet and actor William H. Macy) and The Goodman Theatre.

 The Second City, founded in 1959 by Paul Sills and Bernie Sahlins, is the country's premiere improvisational theater, and its method of developing material has strongly influenced such playwrights as David Mamet (who was a dishwasher there), Jules Feiffer, Lanford Wilson, Jeffrey Sweet, James Sherman, David Auburn, Mark Hollmann, Greg Kotis and Alan Gross.
 In 1968 Paul Sills left Second City to open The Body Politic Theater where he created Story Theater.
 The Kingston Mines Theater, where the musical "Grease" premiered, began shortly afterwards, the two theaters across the street from each other on Lincoln Avenue.
 In 1970 Sills invited Stuart Gordon and his Organic Theater Company to move to Chicago and begin what he termed "a scene."
-The success of these three theaters inspired the creation of other small troupes that grew, notably the Steppenwolf Theatre and the Victory Gardens Theater, both of which, along with the Goodman Theatre, Chicago Shakespeare Theatre and Lookingglass Theatre Company, were honored with regional theater Tony Awards, the only city in the country to have five theaters so honored.
+The success of these three theaters inspired the creation of other small troupes that grew, notably the Steppenwolf Theatre and the Victory Gardens Theater, both of which, along with the Goodman Theatre, Chicago Shakespeare Theatre, Court Theatre (Chicago) and Lookingglass Theatre Company, were honored with regional theater Tony Awards, the only city in the country to have six theaters so honored.